HomeContactBlogAbout usLinks

 Duxford Aerodrome gate guardian Hawker Hurricane replica EWX P2954.
 Photo by Ross Cannon

-Today Duxford is owned by the Imperial War Museum and it's hangars are home to a varied selection of Aircraft from the B-52 bomber (which is the largest Aircraft at Duxford) to one of the smallest, the Hawker Nimrod.
+Today Duxford is owned by the Imperial War Museum and its hangars are home to a varied selection of aircraft from the B-52 Bomber (which is the largest aircraft at Duxford) to one of the smallest, the Hawker Nimrod.

 Imperial War Museum Duxford